The-MAS-Network/TheSolution/README.md

 Starting Feb 1st, 2024 (you can submit your code at any time for feedback or questions before the official deadline as many times as needed)

 **Submission Deadline:**
-Monday March 4th, 2024 (new submissions after the deadline will not be considered)
+Monday March 18th, 2024 (new submissions after the deadline will not be considered)

 **Evaluation Period:**
-Until March 15th, 2024
+Until March 29th, 2024

 **Winner Announcement:**
-Winners announced on @masbtc21 Twitter anytime before March 18th, 2024.
+Winners announced on @masbtc21 Twitter.
 Once those winners are announced, only Part 2 will be available for submissions.

 **Submission Guidelines:**